 If I distance myself even further from the anger, I will look at my own outside behaviour, notice that I don't speak very clearly, that my hands tremble and that the person I am talking to looks nonplussed about what I am so worked-up about (type 4, sense-based knowledge).

-On the other hand, if I live deep within I will identify with something in me that remains entirely unaffected and I will know that I am what I am, that the world is what it is, and that deep, deep within, in spite of anything that may happen on the surface, all is well (type 1, knowledge by identity).
+On the other hand, if I live deep within, I will identify with something that remains entirely unaffected and I will know that I am what I am, that the world is what it is, and that, in spite of anything that may happen on the surface, all is well (type 1, knowledge by identity).

-As a whole one could say that the introspective mode of knowing oneself (type 3) goes more often with the mind, while experiential knowledge, knowledge ‘by being with’ (type 2), goes more with one’s feelings and body-sense, but this is not always the case: When one fully identifies with one’s thoughts, one could say, for example, "Shankara is one of the greatest philosophers the world has seen".
-There is then a mixture: the thought itself belongs to the realm of ‘separative knowledge’ of type 4, while the implicit, pre-reflective self-awareness of being busy thinking belongs to the realm of ‘knowledge by intimate direct contact’, type 2.
-If one slightly doubts what one thinks, one could say: "Hey, I think that Shankara is one of the greatest philosophers (while you don't)."
-There is then a mixture of type 4 with type 3, introspection.
+One might think that the introspective mode of knowing oneself (type 3) goes more with the mind, while experiential knowledge, knowledge ‘by being with’ (type 2), goes more with one’s feelings and body-sense, but this is not always the case: When I fully identify with my thoughts, I might say, for example, "Shankara is one of the greatest philosophers the world has seen".
+There is then a mixture: the thought itself belongs to the realm of ‘separative knowledge’ (type 4), while there is at the same time a possibly vague and implicit self-awareness of thinking this which belongs to the realm of ‘knowledge by intimate direct contact’ (type 2).
+If I slightly doubt whether what I think is actually true, or if I take some distance from my own thinking for another reason, I might say: "Hey, I think that Shankara is one of the greatest philosophers (while you don't)."
+There is then a mixture of type 3, introspection, with type 4, sense-based knowledge.

 All these different ways of being aware of our own state can follow quickly one after the other or even be there at the same time.
 The beauty is, that once these different ways of knowing become more clear to oneself, one can learn to move from one to the other at will, which creates a wonderful inner freedom which, in due time, can lead to more reliable inner knowledge and wiser action.

-We will now have a first look at how psychological knowledge of these different types can be made more reliable and informative in the next chapter.
+In the next section, we will have a first look at how psychological knowledge of these different types can be made more reliable and informative.